tonywied17/ftp-client-cpp/README.md

     - `FTPClient.h`: Header for the FTP client class.
     - `FTPResponseParser.h`: Header for the FTP response parser class.
     - `FTPUtilities.h`: Header for utility functions used in the library.

-- **src/**: Contains the source files for the library and the example application.
     - `FTPClient.cpp`: Contains the implementation of the FTP client class.
     - `FTPResponseParser.cpp`: Contains the implementation of the FTP response parser class.
     - `FTPUtilities.cpp`: Contains the implementation of utility functions.